kimrobbin/Minecraft-server/Minecraft_Server.md

       mkdir name

       cd "name" # Go to the folder you just made

    # Now go to this site and download the minecraft_server or use the script to download the server file.
    https://www.minecraft.net/en-us/download/server #Right click on the minecraft_server link and type Wget ant the link

    wget https://piston-data.mojang.com/v1/objects/45810d238246d90e811d896f87b14695b7fb6839/server.jar

-   # In the server folder run the follwing command
+   # In the folder you just made run the follwing command
    java -jar server.jar    # The command made all the files needed